opendistro/for-elasticsearch-docs/docs/knn/knn-score-script.md

 ```

 ## Getting started with the score script for binary data
-The k-NN score script also allows you to run k-NN search on your binary data as well, with the Hamming distance space.
+The k-NN score script also allows you to run k-NN search on your binary data with the Hamming distance space.
-In order to use the Hamming distance, the field of interest must have either the `binary` or `long` field type.
-For the
-binary type, the data should be encoded as a base64 string.
+In order to use Hamming distance, the field of interest must be a field type of either `binary` or `long`.
+For binary type, the data should be a base64-encoded string.

-This example shows how to use the Hamming distance with a `binary` field type:
+This example shows how to use the Hamming distance space with a `binary` field type:
 ```json
 PUT my-index
 {